This is a follow-up article to 7 Qualities of a Great Sales Coach. Here are seven more qualities to help you become a great sales coach:

 3. They know how to break the habit of losing by setting small, achievable goals for their reps.

 A great sales coach knows that small wins can offset defeat.
 If you have a sales rep who has experienced defeat, don’t allow it to derail their drive.
 As in the movie Top Gun, after Maverick’s wing-man “Goose” dies, his commanding officer gave the order, “Keep sending him up”.
 He had to get Maverick back in the cockpit and experience success in simple training maneuvers.
 From that, he could come back from defeat and was ready for real combat when the opportunity presented itself.
-Refocus your sales rep on highly targeted opportunities and do more ride-alongs to help them regain their footing to get back in the game.
+Refocus your sales rep on highly targeted opportunities, focus on the fundamentals, and do more ride-alongs to help them regain their footing to get back in the game.

 4. They don’t allow their sales reps to play outside the bounds of their roles.